tbutz12/DockerMicroServiceGUI/README.md

 ```
   For example: DISPLAY=127.0.0.0.1
                DISPLAY={YourDisplayEnvironment}
-  After setting the env variable, make sure you have some type of display server running, such as XLaunch or Xming (If on Windows or Mac OSX)
 ```
+**Ensure you have some type of server running to execute the graphics, such as Xming or XLaunch if you are on Windows or Mac OSX**

 To test that this was set correctly, you can run:
 ```